-- Talk with you about the kind of anesthesia you will receive.
+- Talk with you about the kind of anesthesia you’ll get.

-- Answer any questions you may have about your anesthesia.
+- Answer your questions about your anesthesia.

-You will walk into the operating room or you can be taken in on a stretcher.
-A member of the operating room team will help you onto the operating bed.
-Compression boots will be placed on your lower legs.
-These gently inflate and deflate to help circulation in your legs.
+You’ll either walk into the operating room or a staff member will bring you there a stretcher.
+A member of the operating room team will help you onto the operating bed and place compression boots on your lower legs.
+These gently inflate and deflate to help blood flow in your legs.